Design Pattern: Adapter

 ));

-// Scene 1: Modern phone negotiates best voltage with the smart adapter
+// Scenario 1: Modern phone uses the universal adapter, negotiates best voltage

 Device modernPhone = new Device("iPhone 17", List.of(